sanjay9616/Exprerience/README.md

 30. Add Page Limit on RFQ Sheet and CPO sheet for optimize the load time.
 31. Introduce 3 new columns in ARC Template UOM, ARC Type, and CPN description.
 32. UI validations and mailer enhancements.
-33. Implemented ARC Summary page with material design.
+33. Implemented ARC Summary page with Angular material design.
 34. Fill SA in the CPO item type column in the item sheet.
 35. ARC data upload time optimization.
 36. Line number visibility in punch po.